This is a copy of our safeguarding policy and procedure:

 - Concerns around previous local safeguarding investigations.

-- Safeguarding referrals accepted by an external agency and then stepped down / passed back to CIB
+- Safeguarding referrals accepted by an external agency and then stepped down / passed back to Sight Life

 8.1 All safeguarding investigations should be completed within 20 working days from receipt of the initial concern.